The Prismatic Jane Eyre Project

 How can we understand this dizzying textual and linguistic proliferation?
 What can we learn from studying it?
 How can we even grasp it, so that it can begin to be understood?

-This is what the Prismatic Jane Eyre research project sets out to discover.
+This is what the Prismatic Jane Eyre research project (2016-23) set out to discover.

-The project is led by Matthew Reynolds, but it also involves many other people: you can meet them on our People page.
+The project was led by Matthew Reynolds, but it also involved many other people: you can meet them on our People page.

-It is funded by the AHRC as part of the Prismatic Translation strand within the Open World Research Initiative programme in Creative Multilingualism, based at the University of Oxford; and it is hosted by the Oxford Comparative Criticism and Translation Research Centre (OCCT), which is in turn supported by St Anne’s College and the Oxford Research Centre in the Humanities (TORCH).
+It was funded 2016-20 by the AHRC as part of the Prismatic Translation strand within the Open World Research Initiative programme in Creative Multilingualism, based at the University of Oxford; and it is hosted by the Oxford Comparative Criticism and Translation Research Centre (OCCT), which is in turn supported by St Anne’s College and the Oxford Research Centre in the Humanities (TORCH).
+During 2021-23 it received follow-on funding from the AHRC to support the Schools programme.

-The project is grounded in a series of theoretical positions which have been developed through the larger Prismatic Translation Project.
+The project was grounded in a series of theoretical positions which had been developed through the larger Prismatic Translation Project.
 Translation is creative, not mechanical; it is a matter of growth as much as, or more than, of loss.
 Translators are writers.
 Languages are not separate boxes but are rather intermingled areas on the ever-shifting continuum of language variation.
-These ideas have been expounded in a book, Prismatic Translation, which will appear soon; and you can read more about them in our Ideas pages.
+These ideas have been expounded in a book, Prismatic Translation (2019): you can read the Introduction; watch a discussion of the book; or even buy it; and you can see how the theory underpins the Jane Eyre project in our Ideas pages.

-All the software written by our Digital Humanities researcher Giovanni Pietro Vitali is open source and will be made freely available on our Downloads page.
+All the software written by our Digital Humanities researcher Giovanni Pietro Vitali is open source and is freely available through our Downloads page, on GitHub and on Oxford University’s Sustainable Digital Scholarship Platform.

 We hope you enjoy exploring this site!